vyvy3n/DLforGenomics/README.md

 ### Model Layers

 **The idea of this paper is similar to DeepMixedModel , they take advantage of two sub-models and use a fusion module to combine the two,**  referred as `modular architecture` in the paper.
+Both the input and the purpose of two sub-models are different.

 The model is comprised of a